tweenjs/tween.js/docs/contributor_guide.md

 Currently the release process is manual.

-When ready to make a release on the `master` branch, ensure there are no un-committed changes, then run `npm run release:patch` to release a new version with its patch number bumped, `npm run release:minor` to release a new version with its minor number bumped, or `npm run release:major` to release a new version with its major number bumped.
+When ready to make a release on the `master` branch, ensure there are no un-committed changes, then run `bun run release:patch` to release a new version with its patch number bumped, `bun run release:minor` to release a new version with its minor number bumped, or `bun run release:major` to release a new version with its major number bumped.

 Tip: see [semver.org](https://semver.org) and the [npm-semver](https://docs.npmjs.com/misc/semver) docs to learn about semantic versioning.